 See?
 Pretty revolutionary.

 And it changes everything.

 The Ragamuffin Gospel: Good News for the Bedraggled, Beat-Up, and Burnt Out

-by Brennan Manning Up until I read this book in the Summer of 1997, I thought grace was something you had to earn.
+Up until I read this book in the Summer of 1997, I thought grace was something you had to earn.
 I thought you had to be worthy of forgiveness.
 Brennan Manning wrecked that understanding.
 He also wrecked me in the process.
 I will never look at God’s love the same way again.